Use of a colon in English

 Examples:

-• I believe in what Jon said before the match: “Play hard, enjoy yourselves, and don’t think losing the match.”
+• I believe in what Jon said before the match: “Play hard, enjoy yourselves, and don’t think about losing the match.”

 • It’s time you follow what he said: “You don’t lose; you learn.”